wavemotion-dave/A8DS/readme.txt

 Optional BIOS Roms
 ----------------------------------------------------------------------------------
-There is a built-in Altirra BIOS (thanks ti Avery Lee) which is fairly compatibile with many games.
-However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years.
+There is a built-in Altirra BIOS (thanks to Avery Lee) which is fairly compatibile with many games.
+However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years to support various Atari computer models releaesed over a decade.

 XEGS-DS supports 3 optional Atari BIOS and BASIC files as follows: